tryterra/TerraAndroid/README.md

 # TerraAndroid

-This library allows developers to connect to Samsung Health, GoogleFit, and FreestyleLibre1 through Terra on Androids!
-It also contains necessary functions and classes to connect to the Terra REST API if so needed!
+This library allows developers to connect to all integrations provided by [Terra](https://tryterra.co) in one easy to install library!

+Docs are updated to newest version: 1.1.0

+For docs on older versions please see [here](https://github.com/tryterra/TerraAndroid/blob/79b2c265cfc6292d52cb96dc36e1a3438200471c/README.md)

 ## Quickstart